-Observing \eqref{cor condition}, we find that it involves the inverse of the CDF of Tracy-Widom distribution and is difficult to gain intuitions on its behavior.
-Thus, instead of the bound in \eqref{non-asym guanssian}, the Chernoff-type bound in \eqref{bound exp N} can be alternatively used to gain useful intuitions when $\delta$ is close to zero.
+Observing \eqref{cor condition}, we find that it involves the inverse of the CDF of Tracy-Widom distribution and is difficult to gain intuitions on the relationship between $C_{\min}$ and the signal parameters such as $M,d$.
+The Chernoff-type bound in \eqref{bound exp N} can be alternatively used to gain useful intuitions when $\delta$ is close to zero.